 Emma is based in Eunomia’s Bristol office and has a background in commercial due diligence.
-She has strong research and analysis skills, developed through testing commercial hypotheses across a range of industries.
+She is a competent project manager, enjoying all elements of project delivery.

 Since joining Eunomia, Emma has built up experience in a wide variety of areas.
 She played a key role in a high profile project to update UK national waste composition estimates using a data synthesis approach, and has since advised internally on several projects involving compositional analysis.
 She was a key researcher on a project to develop a low carbon strategy for Malta, with a particular focus on the agricultural sector.
 Most recently she has worked on, and managed, a number of DRS projects, contributing to bespoke system design in order to achieve 90% collection targets.

 Emma joined Eunomia from CIL Management Consultants, where she provided support on commercial due diligence projects for leading private equity firms in the UK and Europe.
 Her role involved managing primary and secondary research streams, quantitative analysis of large datasets, competitive environment mapping, and market sizing.
 Highlights include conducting a local market analysis for a premium vet business to support expansion plans, and managing the design and roll-out of a survey to over 6000 customers to support potential investment in a start-up fashion e-tailer.